 Video stream optimisation: The finishing touches

 A professional video stream requires more than just good hardware.
 The right configuration of your streaming software can work wonders.
-Programmes such as OBS Studio give you free access to professional streaming features, while vMix scores particularly well for live productions with its advanced functions.
-Experiment with different encoder settings and find the optimum compromise between quality and speed.
+Programmes such as OBS Studio offer free access to professional streaming features, while vMix scores particularly well for live productions with its advanced functions.

 Future-proof streaming: What’s next?

 Streaming technology is developing rapidly.
-New codecs promise better compression with the same quality, and 5G networks could revolutionise mobile streaming.
+New codecs such as AV1 promise better compression with the same quality, and 5G networks could revolutionise mobile streaming.
 Edge computing brings servers closer to users and further reduces latency.

 But despite all the technology, don’t forget the most important thing: content is king.
-The best latency optimisation is useless if your content doesn’t captivate your viewers.
-An exciting stream with a one-second delay beats a boring stream without any latency.
+The best latency optimisation is useless if your content does not captivate your viewers.

 Latency is beatable

 Don’t forget: perfection is a process.
 Test different settings, analyse the results and continuously refine.
-With the right equipment, you will soon be producing streams that feel as if your viewers are sitting in front of you live.
+With the right equipment and the correct understanding of the technology, you will soon be producing streams that feel as if your viewers are sitting in front of you live.